AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 head directory_contents.txt
 ```

 Okay, so far that isn't all that impressive.
-But this basic, "modular" structure really is what makes the Unix command-line rock.
-There are more practical uses/examples on the [six glorious commands](/bash/six_commands) and [why is this all worth it?](/bash/why) pages – which we could possibly do later as a group or you can do anytime you'd like.
+But this basic, modular structure really is what makes the Unix command-line rock.
+There is one more topic we need to cover before starting to look at some more "real-life" examples, and that is **wild cards**.

 <br>